 Spain is a technologically savvy country so it’s no surprise that mobile banking has taken off among its population.
 With around 8 out of 10 Spanish residents using smartphones, the country provides a sizeable mobile banking marketplace.
-Online bank N26 provides an overview to mobile banking in Spain.
+Our guide looks at everything you need to know about mobile banking in Spain.

 Mobile banking in Spain

 Although internet banking and e-commerce is slightly less popular in Spain than in other EU countries, mobile banking has proved popular amongst those that do use digital services, particularly among younger age groups.
 A 2014 study by ING showed that Spain had the fourth-highest level of mobile banking use among internet users in Europe (after Turkey, the Netherlands, and Poland).

 Spanish banking providers have been quick to capitalize on this; many of the big-name banks offering mobile banking services.
 These coexist alongside newer digital-only providers who offer services tailored to expat banking needs.

 Providers of mobile banking in Spain include:

 - Telecommunications providers such as Orange now offer mobile banking and payment options to smartphone users.

 Features of mobile banking in Spain

 Mobile banking in Spain is available through banking apps.
 Each Spanish mobile banking provider will have its own app with features targeting users such as expats and millennials.